noop-inc/documentation/src/content/docs/amazon-s3.md

 ---

-title: "Amazon S3"
+title: 'Amazon S3'
-description: "Adding block storage to Noop Applications using Amazon S3"
+description: 'Adding block storage to Noop Applications using Amazon S3'
-slug: "amazon-s3"
+slug: 'amazon-s3'
-section: "resources"
+section: 'resources'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 19
 ---

 Noop provides an Amazon S3 Resource to associate block storage with your application Components.
 [Amazon S3](https://aws.amazon.com/pm/serv-s3/) is “object storage built to store and retrieve any amount of data from anywhere”.